Split/Oily/Grainy Ganache – Fix it & Prevent It

 Then you’ll LOVE these posts:

-👉 Want to SELL your home baked goods so you can make more income?
+👉 Want to SELL your home baked goods so you can do what you love for an income?

 There you have it!
 If you have any other questions or struggles with grainy ganache, please comment below because I would love to help!